swiftlang/swift/tools/SourceKit/docs/Protocol.md

 ```
 {
     <key.request>:          (UID) <source.request.indexsource>
     [opt] <key.sourcetext>: (string)   // Source contents.
     [opt] <key.sourcefile>: (string)   // Absolute path to the file.
     [opt] <key.compilerargs> [string*] // Array of zero or more strings for the compiler arguments
                                        // e.g ["-sdk", "/path/to/sdk"].
 If key.sourcefile is provided,
                                        // these must include the path to that file.
     [opt] <key.hash>: (string)         // Known hash for the indexed file, used to determine whether
                                        // the file has changed since the last time it was indexed.
-    [opt] <key.should_index_locals>: (bool)  // If True, the returned index includes both local and global symbols.
-If False, only global symbols are included.
-Defaults to False.
 }
 ```